Frequently Asked Questions

 Does Lectura track my reading progress?

 Yes.
-Lectura tracks which articles you've read, your reading streak, and words encountered — so you can see your progress over time.
+Lectura tracks words read today, your total articles, your reading streak, and total words read — so you can see your progress build over time.

 Is there a mobile app?